venugopalakrishna-ch/data-structures-and-algorithms/README.md

 False should be return when searching for a value in the linked list that does not exist Program should return a collection of all the values that exist in the linked list
 ## Solution
-Refer the white board image in the followiing location data_structures_and_algorithms\data_structures\linked_list\linked_list.py
+Refer the code here
+data_structures_and_algorithms\data_structures\linked_list\linked_list.py

-# Challenge Summary 4 B
+# Challenge Summary 5 B
 Doubly Linked List Implementation
 ## Challenge Description
 Create a Node class that has properties for the value stored in the Node, and a pointer to the next Node and previous node